 Not quite child friendly

 VR is an emerging technology, and there are a few technical shortcomings that affect all brands.
 The most prominent problem is the 'screen door effect', which is faintly visible horizontal and vertical lines appearing in the picture.
-Resolution is also well below 2D television.
-Even if the headset has the same number of pixels as an HD TV, for example, they are spread across two lenses to create the VR image, effectively halving the horizontal resolution.
+Advertised resolution is also the total number of pixels spread across both lenses.
+This means the horizontal resolution is effectively halved in practice.